 Data Lakes Offer Smooth Sailing for Egypt’s Transport Sector

-By Jamie Miller, President & CEO of GE Transportation
+December 6, 2016 by Jamie Miller, President & CEO of GE Transportation

 In Egypt, Lake Nasser is perhaps the country’s most important lake.
 It manages flooding, ensures a steady flow of water to the Nile River Valley and generates electricity.
 But there’s a new kind of lake that will become increasingly important to Egypt’s economy – the data lake.